+Scholarships Available.
 The AFROTC College Scholarship Program provides four- to eight-semester scholarships to students on a competitive basis.
-Scholarships are available in technical and basis.
 Scholarships are available in technical and nontechnical fields and are based on the whole-person concept and certain age restrictions.
 Any University of Delaware student may apply for these scholarships.
 Opportunity for scholarship selection is enhanced by enrolling in AFROTC.
-Those selected may receive full tuition, lab expenses, incidental and textbook fees, plus a monthly population alloware during the school year monthly, nontaxable allowance during the school year Students who accept a scholarship enter the AFROTC ear. program as a contract cadet.
+Those selected may receive full tuition, lab expenses, incidental and textbook fees, plus a monthly, nontaxable allowance during the school year.
+Students who accept a scholarship enter the AFROTC program as a contract cadet.

 Professional Officer Course Incentive (POCI) Scholarships are available for all students who meet certain age and academic requirements and are under contract as a POC cadet.
 These students receive \$1,500 per semester towards tuition, plus \$225 per semester for books, plus a monthly stipend.
-All majors are eligible to receive the POCI scholarship.
+All majors are eligible to receive the POCI scholarship

-AIR FORCE ROTC NURSE PROGRAM.
-Air Force ROTC makes it possible for qualified nursing school applicants to enroll in its programs and, upon completion of all academic requirements, receive commission as a Second Lieutenant in the United States Air Force Medical Corps.
+Air Force ROTC Nurse Program.
+Air Force ROTC makes it possible for qualified nursing school applicants to enroll in its programs and, upon completion of all academic requirements, receive a commission as a Second Lieutenant in the United States Air Force Medical Corps.
 Four- to eight-semester scholarships are available to highly qualified applicants.